JIEigeg/ProcessMenu/README.md

     *   View raw hexadecimal dumps of memory at specified addresses.
     *   List all virtual memory regions with details on base address, size, state, type, and protection.
     *   **Module List:** A new tab lists all loaded modules (DLLs) in the debugged process, including their name, base address, size, and full path.
+    *   **Threads:** This new tab enumerates all active threads within the debugged process, providing their Thread ID, Base Priority, and current State (e.g., Running, Suspended).
+This is invaluable for analyzing multi-threaded applications and identifying potential concurrency issues.
 *   **Intuitive Process Picker Dialog:**
     *   A user-friendly dialog to select parent processes from a list of all running processes.